StaticMania/keep-vue/content/docs/components/switch.md

 ## Reference

-To learn more about the Switch, please see the documentation of [Redix Vue Switch](https://www.radix-vue.com/components/switch).
+To learn more about the Switch, please see the documentation of [Radix Vue Switch](https://www.radix-vue.com/components/switch).